babynus/projeqtor/branches/V8.4/projeqtor/docs/user/Concept.rst

 The WBS Activity Index can be changed in the Gantt schedule view using drag and drop.

+.. topic:: Planning Activity

+   An activity can be linked to elements that cannot be planned.
+   So that the time spent on tickets, which cannot be scheduled, can be taken into account in the overall planning of the project, you can create a planning activity.

+   This option allows you to assign a time pool that will be scheduled and to link tickets to this tank.

+   The time spent on tickets will then be decremented to that of the planning activity.

 .. raw:: latex

     \newpage